sorentwo/neutrino/README.md

 but rejects many of the implementation details and magic.
 Neutrino's aim is to work regardless of framework and with any persistence, storage, or processor.

+## Disclaimer

+Neutrino is under active development and is by no means stable.
+Classes and methods documented in this README are not necessarily implemented yet.
+When a gem is distributed and/or the version is at least `0.1.0` the gem can be considered in beta.

 ## Configuration

 Neutrino must be configured to handle persistence, storage, or processing.